daijro/EssayGen/README.md

 <strong>(Educational purposes only)</strong>

 ShortlyAI is an advanced essay generating tool that uses the GPT-3 AI.
-Its demo only allows you to run it up to 4 times before it locks your access and requries you to pay $25/month.
-This bot will register new demo accounts using TOR, and allow you to continue generating your essay.
+Its demo only allows you to run it up to 4 times before it locks your access and requries you to pay $79/month.
+This bot will register new demo accounts, and allow you to continue generating your essay.

 <hr width=50>